Skip to main content

 Dropping work

 Use drop_action when the work should not happen.
-The required reason should explain the decision to the human.
+Agents — both MCP and direct API callers — must include a reason that explains the decision to the human.
+Humans dropping work from the inbox or task views can omit a reason; the requirement only applies to agent callers.
 Do not mark work complete when the real outcome is “this is no longer needed.”

 Creating follow-up work